nelsonfigueroa/nelson.cloud/content/posts/2025-05-24-go-http-status-code-constants.md

 }
 ```

-Unfortunately the the link doesn't show any any full, working examples.
+Unfortunately the link doesn't show any full, working examples.
 So here's an example covering some of the more common http status codes that you can use and modify as needed.

 ```go
 package main